Ressu Comprehensive School: Curriculum

 In Finland, the comprehensive schools provide basic education for grades 1 to 9.
-Their objective is to provide each pupil with the opportunity for diverse learning, growth and for development of healthy self-esteem.
+Their objective is to provide each pupil with the opportunity for diverse learning, growth and development of healthy self-esteem.
 All comprehensive schools aim to provide good basic skills and knowledge and sufficient all-round learning.
-Ressu Comprehensive is a city school and is managed by the City of Helsinki.
+Ressu Comprehensive School is a city school and is managed by the City of Helsinki.